About Us

 The HSCC was created in 1966 by a small group of enthusiasts, notably Guy Griffiths and Betty Haig.
 They were frustrated by a lack of races for older sports cars and wanted to stop them being modified, inappropriately, beyond their original specification or exported to the USA.
 Members from the sixties, and we have quite a few, say that the Club was formed to help competitors enjoy themselves racing ‘nice proper cars’ on interesting circuits.

 The HSCC’s first race, at Castle Combe in May 1966, was organised by Guy Griffiths, started by daughter Penny and won by Neil Corner’s Jaguar D-Type.
-Today we have around one thousand, mainly racing, members.
+Today we have around 800, mainly racing, members.
 We have grown from a Club running races at other people’s meetings to become the premier organiser of historic racing in the UK.

 Our Brands Hatch Legends of Brands Superprix and Oulton Park Gold Cup are two of the top meetings on the historic calendar.
-The Club runs around 10 race meetings each year, covering all the major UK tracks.
+The Club runs around eight race meetings each year, covering all the major UK tracks.

 Today, the HSCC is a thriving, innovative and experienced organiser of historic racing and historic championships and series.
 The Club is home to cars from the late 1950s right through to the early years of the 2000s.

-The Club’s growing portfolio of championships include the FIA-sanctioned Historic Formula 2 Series, one of the leading historic single-seater categories in Europe.
+The Club’s portfolio of championships include Historic Formula 2 Series, one of the leading historic single-seater categories in Europe.
 The Club is also a perfect place to start historic racing, with categories like Road Sports, Historic Touring Cars and Historic Formula Ford all being ideal for novice racer starting out with limited budgets.

 The HSCC welcomes anyone with an interest in cars spanning half a century of motor sport to get involved and elsewhere on this site you will find details of the Club’s race categories.